-Having only embarked on phase one in June 2018, this is a less established initiative but the Jury thought it was a "fantastic project that both draws on and feeds into INTO's experience with heritage clubs around the world".
-This education programme seeks to 'open the minds' of the nation's youth and open up opportunities within the multi-cultural, underfunded and not always very accessible heritage sector.
-The Jury was also excited by the way the National Trust of Trinidad and Tobago's ambitious programme seeks to "change people's aspirations for the future and to grow the heritage profession".
+This programme seeks to 'open the minds' of the nation's youth and open up opportunities within the multi-cultural, underfunded and not always very accessible heritage sector.
+The Jury was excited by the way the Trust's ambitious programme seeks to 'change people's aspirations for the future and to grow the heritage profession'.